 -Conde Nast Traveller

 The French translation of petits gateaux is “little cake”.
-While sounding simplistic, these little cakes are nothing but; petits gateaux are rather complicatedly-built delightful desserts, such as Yauatcha’s signature cake – the Raspberry Delice – a Madagascan chocolate and raspberry mousse with lychee panna cotta, crunchy biscuit pearls and a cocoa butter velvet-effect finish that might possibly be the world’s more Instagrammable petits gateaux.
+While sounding simplistic, these little cakes are anything but; petits gateaux are rather complicatedly-built delightful desserts, such as Yauatcha’s signature cake – the Raspberry Delice – a Madagascan chocolate and raspberry mousse with lychee panna cotta, crunchy biscuit pearls and a cocoa butter velvet-effect finish that might possibly be the world’s more Instagrammable petits gateaux.
 A must try.

 The macaron is traditionally held to have been introduced in France by the Italian chef of queen Catherine de Medici during the Renaissance.
 Since the 19th century, a typical Parisian style macaron is presented with a ganache, buttercream or jam filling sandwiched between two such cookies, akin to a sandwich cookie.
 The confection is characterized by a smooth squared top, a ruffled circumference—referred to as the “crown” or “foot” (or “pied”) and a flat base.
 It is mildly moist and easily melts in the mouth.